UEF-BBC/ristaniemi-data-in-brief-2021/README.md

-# ristaniemi-scientific-data-2020
+# ristaniemi-data-in-brief-2021

-This repository contains the companion code for the 2020 Ristaniemi et al. publication submitted for Scientific Data.
+This repository contains the companion code for the 2021 Ristaniemi et al. publication submitted for Data in Brief.
 Instructions are documentation can be found inside each script.